Reasons to Generate Your Own Clean Electricity

 Have you already reduced your energy use through energy efficiency retrofits?
 If not, do this first, because it will normally pay back sooner then generating your own energy.
 Also, you can reduce the amount of energy you need to generate, minimizing the cost of your clean energy generation system.

-The cost of generating your own electricity can be less than the long term average cost of the electricity supplied by BC Hydro, especially if you only generate enough electricity to offset the more expensive “Step 2” electricity you consume, on average, every year.
+The cost of generating your own electricity can be less than the long term average cost of the electricity supplied by BC Hydro, especially if you offset only the more expensive “Step 2” electricity you previously consumed.
 To calculate how much Step 2 electricity you consume on average in a year, the easiest thing to do for BC Hydro customers is to open an online MyHydro account to determine your average annual consumption (in kilowatt hours) and then subtract the Step 1 use amount of 675 kilowatt hours per month.
+The amount of this Step 2 consumption you can offset depends on when you use the electricity compared to when you generate it.
+If you generate it during the same time you consume it, you can offset a lot of Step 2 consumption.
+If you generate it at a different time from when you consume it, then you will offset less Step 2 consumption.
+The actual calculation can be performed using a spreadsheet.
+See below for an example.

 To get an idea how BC Hydro’s residential rates may change over the long term going forward, please refer to our Projected BC Hydro Residential Step 2 Rates.
 Note that while governments have placed artificial controls on BC Hydro rates in past history, as they have recently done in BC, long term records suggest that eventually reality sinks in (rising costs of system maintenance and operations as well as replacement of aging power infrastructure to serve a growing population) and the rates spike to make up for low increase years.
 This usually happens after a change in government, and is usually accompanied by finger pointing at the previous government(!)
 Accordingly, we have not yet factored in the latest announced rate controls, but are monitoring the situation and will update our forecast over the next few years when we have solid data.